-Refers to the instrumentation that can make measurements on both GPS L-Band frequencies, or to the measurements themselves (e.g., $L_1$ and $L_2$ pseudo-range or carrier phase measurements).
+Refers to the instrumentation that can make measurements on both GPS L-Band frequencies, or to the measurements themselves (e.g., L_1 and L_2 pseudo-range or carrier phase measurements).
 Dual-frequency measurements are useful for high precision RT because the Ionospheric Delay bias can be determined, and the data corrected for it.
 In the case of Double-Differenced carrier phase, dual-frequency observations can account for the residual ionospheric bias (for case of long baselines), and aid in Ambiguity Resolution.
-All "top-of-the-line" GPS receivers are of the dual-frequency variety, and are comparatively expensive because of the special signal processing techniques that must be implemented to make measurements on the $L_2$ carrier under the policy of AS.
-RT positioning can be done with $L_1$ , but only with limited range and without on-the-fly initialization capability.
+All "top-of-the-line" GPS receivers are of the dual-frequency variety, and are comparatively expensive because of the special signal processing techniques that must be implemented to make measurements on the L_2 carrier under the policy of AS.
+RT positioning can be done with L_1 only with limited range.